More On Reconciliation

 “Then I saw a great white throne and the One seated on it.
 Earth and heaven fled from His presence, and no place was found for them.
 And I saw the dead, great and small, standing before the throne.

 And there were open books, and one of them was the Book of Life.
 And the dead were judged according to their deeds, as recorded in the books.
-The sea gave up its dead, and Death and Hades [hell] gave up their dead, and each one was judged according to his deeds.
+The sea gave up its dead, and Death and Hades [hell] gave up their dead, and each one was judged according to his deeds.”
+Revelation 20:11-13 BSB

-We are to be perfect—complete—as He is perfect.
-He perfects us through adversity, His fiery presence within us that burns up our dross.
+We are all to be judged in order to come into His perfection.
+He perfects us through adversity, His fiery presence burning up our dross.
 It is difficult to believe God meant for us to wait for this project to begin when we are talking perfection that could take an eternity!
-It’s wise to get started as soon as we can when earthly life inevitably brings adversities.
-We believe and seek Him for any command or promise He has given, just like Paul pursued the prize of the high calling while walking this earth.
+It’s wise to yield to God now, to get started as soon as we can, to be found clothed with Him rather than being found naked.

 “And I looked, and behold, a white horse!
 And its rider had a bow, and a crown was given to him, and he came out conquering, and to conquer.”
 Revelation 6:2 ESV

 This anti-Christ to be defeated dwells in all flesh that resists God and His spiritual reign.
+All flesh, all carnality, our very human carnal mind, is against Christ.
 John said there were already many antichrists in the world back in his day:

 “Children, it is the last hour; and just as you have heard that the antichrist is coming, so now many antichrists have appeared.
 This is how we know it is the last hour.